299

 1. Impacts of Water Pollution

-Negative impacts of water pollution include:
+Negative impacts of water pollution include the following:

-Decreasing the amount of safe drinking water for human use
+• Shortage of safe drinking water for human use

-2. Types of Source Water Pollution
+2. Types of Water Pollution

-There are two main types of water pollution: point source water pollution and non-point source water pollution.
+There are two main types of water pollution: point source water pollution and nonpoint source water pollution.

 2a.
 Point Source Water Pollution

-Landfills
+• Landfills

-Polluted waste storage lagoons
+• Polluted waste storage lagoons

-Underground storage tanks
+• Underground storage tanks

-Septic tank systems
+• Septic tank systems

-Municipal and industrial wastewater treatment plants
+• Municipal and industrial wastewater treatment plants

-Ocean-linked dumping of waste is yet another point source pollutant.
+• Ocean-linked dumping of waste

 Landfill